-Does your institution make use of SAT, ACT, or SAT Subject rt Test scores in admission decisions for first-time, first-year, degree ee-seeking applicants? -
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?

-Yes No х
+Yes No Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Not

+Require Recommend Require for Some Submitted Considered

-SAT or ACT Х Х
+SAT or ACT X

-ACT Only Х
+ACT Only X

-SAT Only Х
+SAT Only X